JCGames/Popcorn/README.md

 // should also be able to negate number... i say should a = -1
 ```
-Also got your basic statements: (if it crashes with these i can't help, I'm probably doing to much study to listen to you ramble on about my trash bin of a language)
+Also got your basic statements: (if it crashes with these i can't help, I'm probably doing things too important to listen to you ramble on about my trash bin of a language)
 ```cpp
 if condition {